nubbsterr/nubbsterr/README.md

 I'm a **Computer Engineering** student with a passion for programming, robotics and **cybersecurity!**

 My workflow/setup consists of:
 - My desktop PC which I use for **VMs, gaming, and recording videos**.
-I dual boot w/ Arch + Hyprland and Windows 11 (windows SUCKS it keeps installing updates behind my back).
+I dual boot w/ Arch + Niri/Hyprland and Windows 11 (windows SUCKS it keeps installing updates behind my back).
     - Arch is currently for notetaking and my daily driver, whilst Windows is for gaming.
 I plan to get some rev tools (Detect-it-easy and Binja) on here sometime so I can do some crackme stuff here and there.
 - ThinkPad running literally anything (might try Gentoo sometime, maybe something w/ OpenRC or runit init systems for a change?)